Fitting Linear Models for Multivariate Abundance Data

 if requested, the model matrix used.

-In addition, non-null fits will have components assign
+In addition, non-null fits will have components assign and

-(unless not requested) qr
+(unless not requested) qr relating to the linear

-fit, for use by extractor functions such as summary.manylm
+fit, for use by extractor functions such as summary.manylm.

 Examples